Chinese Taipei national baseball team

 The team has won five titles in the Asian Baseball Championship (most recently in 2019), a bronze medal at the 1984 Olympic Games in Los Angeles, and a silver medal at the 1992 Olympic Games in Barcelona.
 It won the gold medal at the 2006 Asian Games in Doha in a sweeping victory by beating South Korea, Thailand, China, Philippines, and finally all-time rival Japan.
-It achieved eighth place in the 2013 World Baseball Classic.
-The team came in fifth in the 12-team 2019 WBSC Premier12 Tournament, in November 2019.
-The team will try to qualify for the 2020 Olympics at the six-team Final Qualifying Tournament.
+It achieved eighth place in the 2013 World Baseball Classic, fifth place in the 12-team 2019 WBSC Premier12, and first place in the 2024 WBSC Premier12.